"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Exodus 24:9-12 - Then Moses went up, also Aaron, Nadab, and Abihu, and seventy of the elders of Israel, and they saw the God of Israel.
 And there was under His feet as it were a paved work of sapphire stone, and it was like the very heavens in its clarity.
 But on the nobles of the children of Israel He did not lay His hand.
 So they saw God, and they ate and drank.
 Then the LORD said to Moses, "Come up to Me on the mountain and be there; and I will give you tablets of stone, and the law and commandments which I have written, that you may teach them."

-While it isn't clear, some speculate that the tablets of stone that bore the ten commandments came from the sapphire stone.
+While it is not clear, some speculate that the tablets of stone that bore the ten commandments came from the sapphire stone.
 Incidentally, God told Israel to wear a garment made with blue thread to remind them of the commandments, which is the same hue as the throne of God:

 Numbers 15:38-40 - "Speak to the children of Israel: Tell them to make tassels on the corners of their garments throughout their generations, and to put a blue thread in the tassels of the corners.
 And you shall have the tassel, that you may look upon it and remember all the commandments of the LORD and do them, and that you may not follow the harlotry to which your own heart and your own eyes are inclined, and that you may remember and do all My commandments, and be holy for your God."

 The sapphire stone is the fifth stone on the breastplate of judgment, which represents the tribe of Dan (Exodus 28:18).
 Interestingly, the name Dan means "God has judged" (Genesis 30:6).
-As we will see in the next few chapters of Revelation, God is about to mete out judgment on the world, in preparation for His Kingdom on Earth, where He will rule on the throne of David:
+As we will see in the next few chapters of Revelation, God is about to mete out judgment on the world, in preparation for His kingdom on the earth, where He will rule on the throne of David:

 Isaiah 9:6-7 - For unto us a Child is born, unto us a Son is given; and the government will be upon His shoulder.
 And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the increase of His government and peace there will be no end, upon the throne of David and over His kingdom, to order it and establish it with judgment and justice from that time forward, even forever.
 The zeal of the Lord of hosts will perform this.